About Assistants Certification

 Applicants for Assistants Certification

-To obtain ASHA assistants certification, individuals must submit a completed online application and supporting documents, and pay the appropriate certification fees.
-All applicants for assistants certification must meet current
+To obtain ASHA assistants certification, individuals must submit a completed application and supporting documents, and pay the

-policies and procedures.
-Individuals who apply for assistants certification must abide by the
+Individuals who apply for assistants certification must also do the following:

-If you meet the requirements, you may submit an online application for assistants certification.
-Once your application and supporting documents have been reviewed and approved, you will be notified by e-mail and invited to take the national
+Once your application and supporting documents have been reviewed and approved, you will be notified by e-mail and provided an Exam Eligibility ID to register for the national